wh-alice/mig_visualstudio/vs/modeling/how-to--modify-a-standard-menu-command-in-a-domain-specific-language.md

 ---
-title: "How to: Modify a Standard Menu Command in a Domain-Specific Language | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Modify a Standard Menu Command in a Domain-Specific Language" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"